Loepker-James/enforce-rules/CONTRIBUTING.md

 ### Internal Decisions
 - ```validate()``` uses match/case dispatch for clarity and maintainability.
 - Keyword names follow snake_case and must be descriptive.

+## Enforcement
+Following the guidelines on this document is required under [§2.3 of the Code of Conduct](https://github.com/Loepker-James/enforce-rules/blob/main/CODE_OF_CONDUCT.md#23-follow-project-rules)

 P.S.
 I will not create releases when I write new code, instead I publish to the main branch.
 If you wonder what a release does, please look in the [CHANGELOG](https://github.com/Loepker-James/enforce-rules/blob/main/CHANGELOG.md)